surajthapar/cookbook/_posts/2020-08-22-dhokla-with-syrup.md

 ### Steps
 1. In a bowl, add gram flour, sugar, salt, and turmeric powder.
 Mix well.
-2. Add enough water and wisk well to get a flowing consistency.
+2. Add enough water and whisk well to get a flowing consistency.
 The batter should not be very thick.
 3. Rest the batter for about 10 mins.
 4. Grease a cake tin with some oil.
 5. Heat a pressure cooker/ pot with some water.